-WHAT THIS POLICY IS FOR
+WHAT THIS PRIVACY NOTICE IS FOR

-This policy is intended to provide information about how the School will use (or "process") personal data about individuals including: its staff; its current, past and prospective pupils; and their parents, carers or guardians (referred to in this policy as "parents").
+This Privacy Notice is intended to provide information about how the School will use (or "process") personal data about individuals including: its staff; its current, past and prospective pupils and their parents, carers or guardians (referred to in this policy as "parents").
+Collectively, we refer to these individuals in the Privacy Notice as the School's community.

-This information is provided in accordance with the rights of individuals under Data Protection Law to understand how their data is used.
+This information is provided because Data Protection Law gives individuals rights to understand how their data is used.
 Staff, parents and pupils are all encouraged to read this Privacy Notice and understand the School's obligations to its entire community.
+However, the School has a separate Data Protection Policy and Privacy Notice applicable to its employees and other staff.